gpiozero/gpiozero/docs/migrating_from_rpigpio.rst

     >>> pi.wifi
     True

-Read more about what :class:`PiInfo` provides.
+Read more about what :class:`PiBoardInfo` provides.

 More
 ====